teamwalnut/graphql-ppx/documentation/docs/getting-started.md

 Also in some cases the JSON data can not be directly represented by a ReasonML type.
 For instance in case of a union, ReasonML doesn't allow arrays to contain values with different types, so it cannot be directly mapped.
-In those cases the raw type will be an _opaque_ type.
+In those cases the raw type will be an _opaque_ type[^1].
 When the raw result is parsed it is converted to a list of a variant.

 Usually you will not be working with the raw type.
 This is an implementation detail that is normally only used inside of the GraphQL client.
 In most cases the parsed result will be what you get back from the library.

+## Fragments

+## Using a client

+[^1]:
+  An opaque type is essentially a value that you can't access directly.
+So the value is _opaque_ to the user